a likely near future for web ads

 LiveRamp’s Authenticated Traffic Solution (ATS) is creating more chances to match online users based on email.
 Publishers using ATS ask readers to submit their email for free access to content.
 That email address can potentially be matched to the IdentityLink profile, creating a chance for one-to-one targeting without having cookies, and with clear consent because the email was given to the site.
 Howe said LiveRamp has 12 SSPs and 30 DSPs buying on ATS or committed to its adoption.

-Fraud doesn't go away entirely in this scenario, but the difficulty of fraud schemes does shift, and tends to make mobile and addressable TV more attractive fraud targets.
+Fraud doesn't go away entirely in this scenario, but the difficulty of fraud schemes does shift, and tends to make other platforms, such as streaming media, into more attractive fraud targets.